HikkaV/DS-ML-Courses/docs/assignment4_sup_ml.rst

 This kind of transformation resembles the polynomial transformation that was used earlier for linear regression, and frankly speaking the polynomial kernel function for SVM exists.
 There are different kernel functions, but the main thing about them is that they can transform original input space to the feature space in which features are linear separable.

-.. note:: We won't dig deep into the math of SVM, but we badly ecnourage you to take a look on `this <https://www.coursera.org/learn/machine-learning?>`_ course made by Andrew Ng.
+.. note:: We won't dig deep into the math of SVM, but we badly encourage you to take a look on `this <https://www.coursera.org/learn/machine-learning?>`_ course made by Andrew Ng.

 Handling Overfitting
 ====================

-The strength of regularization in SVM is determined by C parametr.
+The strength of regularization in SVM is determined by C parameter.
 Larger values of C - less regularization, smaller - more.
-There is also the parameter named gamma which is applied in kernel function and is repsonsible for the smoothness of decision boundaries.
+There is also the parameter named gamma which is applied in kernel function and is responsible for the smoothness of decision boundaries.
 Smaller gamma results in more points grouped together and smoother decision boundaries, larger values of gamma results in more complex decision boundary.
-Both parameters effect the regularization and should be choosen correctly.
+Both parameters affect the regularization and should be chosen correctly.

 .. image:: images/svm_C.png
   :width: 800